Skip to main content

 Complete implementation

-Once finished, the AI will mark the proposal as implemented and you can commit the changes.
+Once finished, the AI will mark the task as implemented and you can commit the changes.

 Tips for Success